decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 ***Lemma 2***: *If $C$ is a $p$-pivot configuration at the beginning of round $k$, then there is an extension of $C$ to $C'$ by one round in the mobile delay model where $C'$ is a $p'$-pivot configuration at the beginning of round $k+1$.*

 *Proof*: Given a $p$-pivot configuration $C$ at the beginning of round $k$, define $D$ as the extension of $C$ by one round (to the beginning of round $k+1$), where all of party $p$'s messages are delayed in round $k$.

+Note that in the failure free extension of $D$ these messages will be delivered in round $k+$.

 Case 1 (trivial): If $val(D) \neq val(D-p)$ then $D$ is an extension of $C$, is at the beginning of round $k+1$, and its a $p$-pivot configuration.
 So the Lemma holds.